Code-Institute-Submissions/MSP1_art_club/README.md

 * iPad Pro: 1024px  (lg)
 * Laptop with MDPI screen: 1280px  (xl)

+Had a separate Kindle Fire to see responsiveness on all pages of changes from landscape to portrait views.
+Landscape had button link navigation whilst portrait had 'hamburger' menu drop downs.

 ## Deployment

 Developed on GitPod using git and GitHub.